César Muñoz Arconada

 César Muñoz Arconada (5 December 1898 – 10 March 1964), who signed his work as César M. Arconada, was a Spanish writer, poet, journalist and translator.

 Early life

+He was the eldest son of Ángel Muñoz Nava and his wife Ángela Arconada Blanco.
 Arconada's father was a journalist and a post official.
 From January 1920 to March 1923, he often collaborated in Diario Palentino, and from 1923 in Alfar de Coruña.

 Arconada became a critic of music and cinema and wrote poetry alongside, where he already leaned towards social concerns, more frequent in his future writing.
 He became editor-in-chief of the magazine La Gaceta Literaria in 1927, the main medium of the Generation of '27, where his collaboration (until January 1931) was frequent and outstanding.

 Second Republic

 In 1931 he joined the Spanish Communist Party and is active in the social-realist trend in Spain.
 He collaborated, Nueva Cultura, Leviatán, Frente Literario and Mundo Obrero and Octubre, which he co-edited with Rafael Alberti.
 He published two novels within the framework of the so-called socialist realism: namely Los pobres contra los ricos and Reparto de tierras (1934); in both he showed the situation of the Spanish countryside in a period of revolutionary peak.
 In 1938 he wrote another novel, Río Tajo, which received the National Prize for Literature, but which would only be published in Moscow in 1970 and in Spain in 1978, in which he praised the Popular Front during the Spanish Civil War.